Philips exits shrinking home entertainment business

 Philips had already hived off its ailing television business by setting up a joint venture with Hong Kong-based TPV (0903.HK) last year.

-Now the sale of its audio and video operations for 150 million euros (128 million pounds) plus licence fees to Funai Electric takes the rest of the electronics out of the Philips name, apart from a small remote-control business.
+Now the sale of its audio and video operations for 150 million euros ($202 million) plus licence fees to Funai Electric takes the rest of the electronics out of the Philips name, apart from a small remote-control business.

 With more consumers going online for music, films and games rather than buying CDs and DVDs, Philips decided to get out of home entertainment even though it was profitable last year, Chief Executive Frans van Houten said on Tuesday, adding that the business was shrinking and "margin dilutive".